 The AWS CodePipeline in this article will be invoked after a commit is pushed to a GitHub repository.
-The Pipeline will then use AWS CodeBuild to build the repository code into an image, then push the image to a registry (like in Amazon Elastic Container Registry) where it can be deployed into Kubernetes.
+The Pipeline will then use AWS CodeBuild to build the repository code into an image, then push the image to a registry like ECR where it can be deployed into Kubernetes.

 Building the AWS CodePipeline and CodeBuild infrastructure

 In search of simplicity, all the infrastructure needed for this example is defined as code and can be recreated using Terraform manifests, available in our

 The Terraform manifests define one AWS CodeBuild project that we’ll later set up for building and scanning our image.

 They also define one AWS CodePipeline configured to:

 - Retrieve the code from GitHub and save it in an AWS S3 Bucket.